estersimkova/ADAventurers_proj/index.md

 Then, we can see with sentiment analysis that we can correlate how (positively or negatively) newspapers talk about a topic/someone with the events happening around the globe that we also found in the timelines presented above.

-Thank you very much for reading ! :)
+Thank you very much for joining us in this travel through time ! :)

+The ADAventurers